dongmouren0/dongmouren.github.io/index.md

 Specific topics of interest include perverse sheaves, quiver varieties, equivariant cohomology, and Bernstein--Sato polynomials.
 My papers and preprints are on my [research page](/research), and my CV is available [here](assets/bapat-cv.pdf).

-I completed my PhD at the [University of Chicago](http://math.uchicago.edu/) in June 2016 under the supervision of Victor Ginzburg.
-I was an undergraduate at [MIT](http://web.mit.edu).

 ### Teaching
 Older teaching is listed on my [teaching page](teaching/).